dart-lang/sdk/runtime/vm/service/service.md

 ```

 The _getInstancesAsList_ RPC is used to retrieve a set of instances which are of
 a specific class.
-This RPC returns an `@Instance` corresponding to a Dart `List`
+This RPC returns an `@Instance` corresponding to a Dart
-that contains the requested instances.
-This is what distinguishes this RPC from
+`List<dynamic>` that contains the requested instances.
+This `List` is not
+growable, but it is otherwise mutable.
+The response type is what distinguishes
-`getInstances`, which returns an `InstanceSet`.
+this RPC from `getInstances`, which returns an `InstanceSet`.

 The order of the instances is undefined (i.e., not related to allocation order)
 and unstable (i.e., multiple invocations of this method against the same class